isc-projects/kea/doc/sphinx/arm/hooks.rst

    This library can only be loaded by the ``kea-dhcp4`` or ``kea-dhcp6`` process.

-Currently, six commands are supported: ``reservation-add``, which adds a new host reservation; ``reservation-get``, which returns an existing reservation if specified criteria are matched; ``reservation-get-all``, which returns all reservations in a specified subnet; ``reservation-get-page``, a variant of ``reservation-get-all`` that returns all reservations in a specified subnet by pages (and, since Kea version 1.9.0, all reservations);
+Currently, the following commands are supported:

+- ``reservation-add``, which adds a new host reservation

+- ``reservation-get``, which returns an existing reservation if specified criteria are matched

+- ``reservation-get-all``, which returns all reservations in a specified subnet

+- ``reservation-get-page``, a variant of ``reservation-get-all`` that returns reservations by pages, either all or in a specified subnet

-``reservation-get-by-hostname``, which returns all reservations with a specified hostname and optionally in a subnet; since Kea version 1.7.1, ``reservation-get-by-id``, which returns all reservations with a specified identifier since Kea version 1.9.0;
+- ``reservation-get-by-hostname``, which returns all reservations with a specified hostname and optionally in a subnet

+- ``reservation-get-by-id``, which returns all reservations with a specified identifier since Kea version 1.9.0

-and ``reservation-del``, which attempts to delete a reservation matching specified criteria.
+- ``reservation-del``, which attempts to delete a reservation matching specified criteria.

 To use the commands that change reservation information (i.e. ``reservation-add`` and ``reservation-del``), the hosts database must be specified and it must not operate in read-only mode (for details, see the ``hosts-databases`` descriptions in :ref:`hosts-databases-configuration4` and :ref:`hosts-databases-configuration6`).
 If the ``hosts-databases`` are not specified or are running in read-only mode, the ``host_cmds`` library will load, but any